jordanjanakievski/github-trading-card/README.md

 If you notice that the top language on the card is not displaying and using the GitHub logo instead, you can check the console for logged output for the top language.

-Please raise an issue indicating the language so a solution can be found as Simple Icons does not have all languages available.
+Please raise an issue indicating the language so a solution can be found as Simple Icons does not use the same name for all languages as GitHub does.

 Thanks for your help!